Harlon Barnett

-Harlon T. Barnett (born January 2, 1967) is an American football coach and former player who is currently the defensive backs coach at Northwestern University.
+Harlon T. Barnett (born January 2, 1967) is an American football coach and former player who is currently the safeties coach at University of Pittsburgh.
 He was the interim head coach at Michigan State University for most of the 2023 season.
 Barnett previously served as associate head coach/co-defensive coordinator at Michigan State as well as defensive coordinator/defensive backs coach at Florida State University.
 As a player, Barnett was a four-year letter-winner as a defensive back for Michigan State University, serving as team captain and earning All-America honors during his senior year, and spent seven seasons in the National Football League.

 Early life

 Barnett was born and raised in Cincinnati, Ohio, where he was a standout athlete at Princeton High School.
 Barnett earned a full athletic scholarship to play football at Michigan State University.

 Playing career

 College

 Barnett was a three-year starter for head coach George Perles at Michigan State.
 His individual success as a Spartan earned him first-team All-America recognition by the Sporting News in 1989.
 In that season, Barnett compiled 73 stops, three interceptions, and three fumble recoveries.
 Barnett played on the 1987 Big Ten and 1988 Rose Bowl championship team and played in the 1989 Gator Bowl and the 1989 Aloha Bowl.
 He finished his career as a Spartan with 154 tackles, six interceptions, and 13 pass break-ups.